Mookie Betts Player Props: Dodgers vs. Astros

-The Los Angeles Dodgers and Mookie Betts (.350 slugging percentage over his past 10 games, including one homer), take on starting pitcher Ronel Blanco and the Houston Astros at Dodger Stadium, Saturday at 7:15 PM ET.
+On Sunday, Mookie Betts (.267 on-base percentage in past 10 games, 86 points below season-long percentage) and the Los Angeles Dodgers face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Astros.
+In his previous game he had a hitless performance (0-for-4) against the Astros.

 Mookie Betts Game Info & Props vs. the Astros